atellaluca/ImportSpy/docs/source/example.rst

 Explanation
 -----------

-1. The `condition` function uses `inspect.getmembers` to check for classes in the imported module that extend the `Plugin` class.
-This ensures that only valid plugins are loaded.
+1. A `PluginSpy` class is defined, inheriting from `SpyModel`.
+It contains a list of classes, ensuring that at least one class is a subclass of `Plugin`.
-2. The `Spy().importspy()` method is used to dynamically import the calling module and validate it using the `condition` function, allowing the framework to reactively integrate the plugin while maintaining control over its structure.
+2. The `Spy().importspy()` method is called with `spymodel=PluginSpy`, dynamically importing the calling module and validating it against the specified `PluginSpy` model.
+This integration allows the framework to reactively manage the plugin while maintaining control over its structure.
 3. ImportSpy helps in **isolating plugins**, preventing them from interfering with each other by managing imports in separate contexts, which reduces the risk of dependency conflicts.

 Requirements